sshyran/owntracks-electron-hardware/README.md

 These numbers were obtained directly from the SIM-card provider.

+The Electron ran for 76 hours (just over three days) on a single charge of it's Lipo battery, publishing every 10 minutes (600 seconds).
+During this time, we noticed twice that the device went into listening mode, sometimes for 3 or more hours, until we hit `RESET`, in spite of enabling/disabling Cellular in the sketch, as per recommendation.

 ## Boot

 When the Electron wakes up, the following sequence of LED flashes will be displayed: